-Brined in salt, kombu, and chili flakes, this palate-cleansing Japanese Pickled Cabbage makes a perfect accompaniment to a traditional Japanese meal.
-It’s quick and easy to make!
+Brined in salt, kombu, and chili flakes, crunchy Japanese Pickled Cabbage makes a refreshing palate cleanser to accompany any Japanese meal.
+This tasty and quick pickle (tsukemono) recipe is so easy to make at home.
+Ready in about 2 hours!

-During a meal, Tsukemono cleanses the palate and provides refreshments to counter the other flavorful dishes.
-It also offers color, texture, and fragrance to a meal.
-In fact, it is sometimes also called Kounomono (Kho no mono, 香の物) or “fragrant things”.
+During a meal, tsukemono cleanses the palate and provides a refreshing taste to counter the other flavorful dishes.
+It also offers color, texture, and aroma to a meal.
+In fact, it is sometimes also called kounomono (“kho-no-mono,” 香の物) or “fragrant things.”

 If you use Diamond Crystal kosher salt, 1 tablespoon is about 10 grams and 1 teaspoon is 3 grams.